zubairchutea/thrivecart/README.md

 You are in the right place.
 ThriveCart is one of the very few SaaS tools that still offers a lifetime deal, meaning you pay once and own it forever, with no monthly subscription fees.

-### $495 Off ThriveCart Pro Lifetime Discount
+### $495 Off ThriveCart Coupon Code For Pro Lifetime

-[Save **up to $495** on the **ThriveCart Pro Lifetime** plan](https://thrivecouponcart.com/recommends/thrivecart/) and get permanent access with a **single one-time payment** instead of paying recurring subscription fees.
-This lifetime deal is ideal for creators, coaches, course sellers, consultants, and online businesses looking to reduce long-term software costs while keeping advanced selling features.

-With ThriveCart Pro, you get powerful tools such as **one-click upsells, order bumps, subscription billing, affiliate management, automatic sales tax calculation, customizable checkout pages, A/B testing, and detailed sales analytics**.
+Save up to $495 with [ThriveCart coupon code for Pro plan](https://thrivecouponcart.com/recommends/thrivecart/) and pay once instead of writing a check every month forever.
+One payment gets you permanent access to the full Pro plan — no renewals, no subscription creep, no annual price hikes eating into your margins.
+This deal is built for creators, coaches, course sellers, consultants, and online business owners who are tired of paying for the same software over and over.
+You get one-click upsells, order bumps, subscription billing, a built-in affiliate management system, automatic sales tax calculation, fully customizable checkout pages, A/B testing, and detailed sales analytics, all under one roof, for life.

 <a href="https://thrivecouponcart.com/recommends/thrivecart/" target="_blank" rel="noopener noreferrer">
   <img src="https://hostingfirst.discount/wp-content/uploads/2026/07/Discount-button.png"